MaZikal7nap/TextPlay/README.md

-# TextPlay
+# TextPro

-TextPlay Is A Simple But Effective Site To Maipulate & Modify Texts.
+TextPro Is A Simple But Effective Site To Maipulate & Modify Texts.
 <br>

 ## Features